Devil Returns

-Devil Returns (Original title Jing hun feng yu ye) as is a 1982 Hong Kong horror film directed by Richard Chen Yao-Chi, and written by Gu Bi and Cheung Wing-Cheung.
+Devil Returns (Original title Jing hun feng yu ye) as is a 1982 horror film directed by Richard Chen Yao-Chi, and written by Gu Bi and Cheung Wing-Cheung.
+The film is a Taiwanese-Hong Kong co-production.

 Plot

 Mei-hsun Fang hails a taxicab, and is brought to an abandoned building by the driver, a wanted robber and serial rapist.
 The man beats and sexually assaults Mei-hsun, and leaves her for dead.
 Mei-hsun survives, and is able to identify her assailant in a police lineup, resulting in his execution by firing squad, an event which Mei-hsun witnesses in a dream the moment it occurs.
 The rapist's death does little to comfort Mei-hsun, who is plagued by nightmares and visions of the man, and is horrified to learn that she is pregnant with what she assumes is his child.
 Mei-hsun tries to have an abortion in secret, but as the procedure is about to begin, an invisible force attacks the doctor and nurse, and flings the former out a window.

 In a last-ditch effort to get rid of the baby, which she is convinced is evil, Mei-hsun throws herself down a flight of stairs, though this merely causes the child to be born a month premature.
 While Mei-hsun's husband, nanny, and friends all believe he is normal, the baby is in fact supernatural, and torments his mother when no one else is around to witness his actions.
 One day, to try and put Mei-hsun at ease, the nanny suggests she take the child to a temple where exorcisms are performed, in attempt to rid the boy of whatever being she believes is corrupting him.
 The ceremony (during which the baby's head spins around, and objects break) is a success, and the child begins acting normal.

 Enraged by what has been done to his son, Mei-hsun's rapist returns from beyond to take revenge, following the nanny to her home, and slamming her head onto a door hook.
 The nanny's young son visits Mei-hsun to ask if she has seen his mother, who Mei-hsun goes to look for, eventually stumbling onto her hidden body.
 Mei-hsun rushes home, where the killer murders a visiting female friend and her suitor, impaling the latter with a knife, and causing the former to bleed uncontrollably before asphyxiating her and crushing her head.
 The killer attacks Mei-hsun, who manages to fend him off long enough for her husband and a police officer to appear, and banish the undead madman by drenching him in wine, and shooting him several times.